We are committed to protecting your personal information.

 Why do we collect and use personal data?

-We collect and use personal data to engage with you as an employee, worker, self-employed person or contractor in relation to the work you undertake in these roles, including associated recruitment and selection processes.
+We collect and use personal data to engage with you as a current or former employee, worker, self-employed person or contractor in relation to the work you undertake in these roles, including associated recruitment and selection processes.
 We collect and use personal data to fulfil our responsibilities as an employer, and for management and administrative purposes including personnel and HR functions, the supervision and monitoring of work, safeguarding, conflicts of interest, seeking your feedback, dealing with complaints, to further the charitable aims of BLNSS and the legitimate interests of those we support.
+We may also use your personal information in the following situations, which are likely to be rare: where we need to protect your interests (or someone else’s interests); or where it is needed in the public interest or for official purposes.

 How do we justify this according to data protection legislation?